hubgmail12/berkeley/readme.txt

 11. I also find it very useful to have comments and also ensuring your print statements are clear, so anyone knows what you were trying to do.

-Now the Data:

-How to load the project ?

-Project contains of data folder, images folder, and mmodule.ipynb

-- Checkout the entire folder
-- Run Jupyter on prompt.ipynb
-- Load the data
-- Run each section as you go through the file.
-- At any point, you can either update the exisitng or add new sections to try other comparisons

 My evaluation based on the project: